thatmlopsguy/thatmlopsguy.github.io/content/contact.md

 ## 🌍 Elsewhere

 Nothing else except those.
 I'm not on any social networks, not on Facebook, not on LinkedIn, not on Twitter, IRC, Mastodon, etc. If somebody claims to be me, chances are it’s not actually me.
+Visit my [verify](verify.md) webpage for more info.